blackbird52/Scientific-Visualization/README.md

 **【Reference Readings】**

-1. The Visualization Handbook, by Charles Hansen and Christopher Johnson, Academic Press, 2005 2.
-I
+1. *The Visualization Handbook*, by Charles Hansen and Christopher Johnson, Academic Press, 2005
-2. nformation Visualization:An Introduction, Robert Spence
+2. *Information Visualization: An Introduction*, Robert Spence
-3. 3.
-The Visualization Toolkit: An Object-Oriented Approach to 3D Graphics, by William Schroeder, Ken Martin, 3rd Edition, 2006
+3. *The Visualization Toolkit: An Object-Oriented Approach to 3D Graphics*, by William Schroeder, Ken Martin, 3rd Edition, 2006